Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-10-15-Martha-Wells-Artificial-Condition.md

 + Tapan reunited with her crew.
 All characters parted.
 Art wished Murderbot one day to find its own crew.

-# World and others: 6/9
+# World and others: 4/9.
+So-so.
 As usual, details on trivialities around the plot rather than on the infrastructure of that world were abundant.

 Author seems like to have a bad habit that she uses details to confirm characters' solutions and brainwash readers on the validity of characters' behavior in her fictional world rather than to show us how fantastic her artificial world is.
 That's nasty.

-# Overall: 4/9
+# Overall: 3/9.
+Slightly bad.
 This book taught me that the fame of brands or serials matters because readers would like to keep reading them even if the author botches one of its sequels.